In this problem it is not the squares that jump, you do the jumping! The idea is to go round the track in as few jumps as possible.

 Sweets are given out to party-goers in a particular way.
 Investigate the total number of sweets received by people sitting in different positions.

-These activities focus on finding all possible solutions so if you work in a systematic way, you won't leave any out.
+These activities focus on finding all possible solutions so working in a systematic way will ensure none are left out.

 These activities lend themselves to systematic working in the sense that it helps to have an ordered approach.

 Have a go at this well-known challenge.
 Can you swap the frogs and toads in as few slides and jumps as possible?

 How could you put these three beads into bags?
 How many different ways can you do it?
 How could you record what you've done?